Payment & Refund Policies

 All CanSkate fees must be paid in full upon registration in Canadian Funds only.
 An installment payment policy is available for qualifying Star Skate and Competitive skaters (Star/Competitive Installment Policy).

 Any NSF Cheques will be charged a $25.00 administration fee.

-NO refunds after the start date of each session.
+NO refunds after the earlier of the date indicated in the registration system or the start date of each session.
 All approved refunds will be subjected to a $25 Administration charge.